-Payment integrity solutions make many claims.
-Here are the top 11 areas of evaluation to ensure a perfect fit for your health plan.
+Payment integrity solutions vendors make many claims.
+Here are the top 14 areas of evaluation to ensure a perfect fit for your health plan.

 What’s at stake?
 Your rate of recovery.

 Choosing the right payment integrity solution for your health plan holds arguably the greatest potential impact on your bottom line.
 When ClarisHealth conducted a survey examining payment integrity returns on claim spend at the leading national and regional health plans, we discovered a key difference.
-Those payers who had in place a scalable technology solution were tripling the rate of recovery over those who were struggling with outdated applications that require a great deal of manual intervention.
+Those payers who had a scalable technology solution in place more than tripled their rate of recovery.
+Those that depended on outdated applications that require a great deal of manual intervention just couldn’t compete.

 - What are the most important elements of functionality to consider to address your needs – now and into the future?

-- How do the different options – payment integrity solutions, self-developed technology, claims editors, FWA solutions, third-party services providers – stack up against each other?
+- How do the different options – payment integrity platforms, self-developed technology, claims editors, fraud tools, third-party services providers – stack up against each other?

-In this post, we will examine the most important areas of consideration to offer a comprehensive payment integrity checklist for your health plan’s needs.
+In this guide, we will examine the most important areas of consideration to offer a comprehensive payment integrity checklist for your health plan’s needs.

 Functionality is the Top Consideration

-As you evaluate payment integrity options (and consequently, the tech companies and services providers that develop these solutions), functionality should be the top consideration.
+When you start to evaluate payment integrity options (and consequently, the tech companies and services providers that develop these solutions), functionality should be the top consideration.
 Nested under functionality are several areas of evaluation that make up a powerful payment integrity checklist:

 1. Supplier Optimization